Antipixel/RX8-Dash/README.md

                     </ul>
                     <b>When this flag is set to 1</b>, the position indicator will display the numeric value defined in the <i>upper 4 bits</i> of byte 0,
                     using the 7-segement display.
-Values <b>1</b> through <b>6</b> have been tested on a cluster from a 6 speed automatic, however the behaviour of one pulled from a 4 speed automatic model is uncertain<br>
+Values <b>1</b> through <b>6</b> have been tested on a cluster from a 6 speed automatic, however the behaviour of one removed from a 4 speed automatic model is uncertain<br>
                 </td>
             </tr>
             <tr>